Analysis and evaluation of the composition of cosmetics

 Safety Assessment

-We carry out safety assessments of cosmetic products in accordance with Regulation (EC) No. 1223/2009 of the European Parliament and of the Council of 30 November 2009 on cosmetic products and we develop the necessary documentation for the product.
+We carry out safety assessments of cosmetic products in accordance with Regulation (EC) No. 1223/2009 of the European Parliament and of the Council of November 30, 2009 concerning cosmetic products and prepare the necessary documentation for the product.

 MPR Labs, your Regulatory Expert can help you from A to Z.